Akilan1999/Akilan-website/content/about.md

 ---
 ## Hi there,
 I am just a normal person.
-I love to build stuff and love to run away from fancy documentation.
+I love to build stuff and a huge beleiver in randomization.
 ### Areas I focus on:
 1. Distributed computation
 2. p2p networks